 In 1991 Caesar wrote me a letter, telling me he was coming to Minnesota in order to do research for his book Jimi Hendrix, Electric Gypsy.
 He asked if I could help him run down some Hendrix connections.
 Finding Buzzy Linhart and Tony Glover was easy.
 It was almost impossible to to carry out Caesar’s request to “find Hendrix’s daughter.”
 I found her, but her mother was adamant that she not speak with Caesar, or anyone, for that matter.

-You can see her picture here: she’s got her dad’s eyes.
+You can see her picture here: she’s got her father's eyes.

 In 2009 I did some traveling in Tibet with a group of four Italian mountaineers.
 We circumambulated Kailash and explored the Guge Kingdom, among other places.
 At Everest Base Camp we met a Canadian photographer named Michael LaFortune who was on a three-year trip around the globe.

-The reason my head is not in the video is because, besides it being an ugly head, I was wearing earphones so I could listen to the iPod recording of the rendition I’d recorded in St. Paul.
-You are definitely not hearing the sound of the Johnson Travel Guitar I’d picked up in Shanghai.
-You’re hearing the 12-string I recorded in Minnesota.
+The reason my head is not in the video is because, besides having an ugly head, I was wearing earphones so I could listen to the iPod recording of the rendition recorded in Minneapolis.
+You are not hearing the sound of the Johnson Travel Guitar I'd picked up in Shanghai.
+You're hearing the Martin 12-string recorded in Minnesota.

 After about 10 minutes of filming a crowd began to gather (“...who is this guy, and why are they making a music video?”)
 We decamped to the roof of Michael’s hotel (the Potala Palace still in the background) and finished there.